jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 }
 ```

-If you have a function that does **not** return a value, (event listeners, side-effects, etc.), you can specify the return type as `void`.
+Function that do **not** return a anything, (like event listeners, side-effects, etc.) should be defined as having a return type of `void`.

 ```ts
 /* Example of a functiont that does not return any value */